TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/3-programming-secure-extensions.rst

 extensions is, that you should never trust the user input.
 All input data your extension gets from the user can be potentially malicious.
 That applies for all data that are transferred via GET and POST over from a form.
-But also coocies should be classified as malicious, because they can be manipuated by the user.
+But also cookies should be classified as malicious, because they can be manipuated by the user.

 In the daily programming, all the data that comes from the user should